 If you are a Vermont resident and are thinking about estate planning, you’ll want a professional to help you plan your estate.

 There is also no gift tax in Vermont.
 The federal gift tax has a $15,000 exemption per year per recipient.
 That means you can give up to $15,000 to as many people as you want in a given year without worrying about the gift tax.
 You must report any gifts to a person that are above that amount in a given year.
 The excess counts against your lifetime gift tax exemption of $11.18 million and reduces your federal estate tax exemption.

 VT Current Use Tax Calculations

 Tax rates are set by the Current Use Advisory Board each year.
-The board’s purpose is to help maintain Vermont’s productive agricultural and forest land, preventing conversion to more intensive use.
+The Board’s purpose is to help maintain Vermont’s productive agricultural and forest land, preventing conversion to more intensive use.
 The members include experts in forestry and agriculture, local government, and real estate listers.
-The current rates are:
+The rates for 2022 are: